lammps/lammps/doc/src/fix_reaxff_species.rst

 character appears in *filepos*, then one file per snapshot is written at *posfreq* and the "\*" character is replaced with the timestep value.
 For example, AuO.pos.\* becomes AuO.pos.0, AuO.pos.1000, etc.

+The optional keyword *delete* enables the periodic removal of molecules from the system.
+Criteria for deletion can be either a list of specific chemical formulae or a range of molecular weights.
+Molecules are deleted every *Nfreq* timesteps, and bond connectivity is determined using the *Nevery* and *Nrepeat* keywords.
+The *filedel* argument is the name of the output file that records the species that are removed from the system.
+The *specieslist* keyword permits specific chemical species to be deleted.
+The *Nspecies* argument specifies how many species are eligible for deletion and is followed by a list of chemical formulae, whose strings are compared to species identified by this fix.
+For example, "specieslist 2 CO CO2" deletes molecules that are identified as "CO" and "CO2" in the species output file.
+When using the *specieslist* keyword, the *filedel* file has the following format: the first line lists the chemical formulae eligible for deletion, and each additional line contains the timestep on which a molecule deletion occurs and the number of each species deleted on that timestep.
+The *masslimit* keyword permits deletion of molecules with molecular weights between *massmin* and *massmax*.
+When using the *masslimit* keyword, each line of the *filedel* file contains the timestep on which deletions occurs, followed by how many of each species are deleted (with quantities preceding chemical formulae).
+The *specieslist* and *masslimit* keywords cannot both be used in the same *reaxff/species* fix.

 ----------